Galician language: Grammar

 Galician allows pronominal clitics to be attached to indicative and subjunctive forms, as does Portuguese, unlike modern Spanish.
 After many centuries of close contact between the two languages, Galician has also adopted many loan words from Spanish, and some calques of Spanish syntax.

-Galician usually makes the difference according to gender and categorizes words as masculine "o rapaz" (the young man) or feminine "a rapaza" (the young woman).
+Galician usually makes the difference according to gender and categorises words as masculine "o rapaz" (the young man) or feminine "a rapaza" (the young woman).
 This difference is present in the articles "o / a / os / as" (the), nouns "o can / a cadela" (the dog / the (female) dog), pronouns "el / ela", (he / she) and adjectives "bonitiño / bonitiña" (pretty, beautiful).
 There is also a neuter set of demonstrative pronouns "isto, iso, aquilo" (this / that).
 The most typical ending for masculine words is -o, whereas the most typical ending for feminine is -a "o prato / a tixola" (the plate / the frying pan).
 The difference in the grammatical gender of a word may correspond to a real gender difference in the physical world "xuicioso / xuiciosa" (sensible); the former adjective will qualify a male, and the latter, a female.
 However, there is no particular reason for objects to be ascribed to a particular grammatical gender or another, it has to do with the gender having been ascribed by tradition and the use of speakers as in the following examples: "o xis / o samba / a mesa / a caricatura" (chalk / the samba / the table / the caricature).

 Galician expresses the difference in number with a form for the singular and another for the plural.
 The most typical suffix to express a plural number is "s", "cantiga / cantigas".

 There are two different ways of addressing people: one is the most usual informal pronoun "ti" for the second person singular and "vos" for the second person plural.
-There are formal ways of addressing directly people "vostede" for the singular and "vostedes" for the plural.
+There are formal ways of directly addressing people: "vostede" for the singular and "vostedes" for the plural.

 The last review of the official grammar has established that, if there is no risk of confusion, the exclamation and question marks will appear only at the end of the sentence, thus deprecating the general use of Spanish-like inverted question and exclamation marks.

 The verb is inflected.
 There are regular and irregular verbs in the language.
 All verbs will appear listed by means of their infinitive form in dictionaries, and there are three typical endings for verbs "-ar / -er / -ir".